Levi Sternberg: Professional work and later life

 After the retirement of his father, Levi Sternberg attained his greatest stature as a fossil collector.
-Sternberg and his wife Anne Lindblad established a home in Toronto, and was brought into the University of Toronto in late 1919 as head collector and preparator for the Royal Ontario Museum under Canadian paleontologist William A. Parks.
+Sternberg and his wife Anne Lindblad established a home in Toronto, and was brought into the University of Toronto in late 1919 as head collector and preparator for the Royal Ontario Museum under Canadian paleontologist William Parks.
 In 1902, Sternberg brought his brother-in-law Gustav Lindblad to the museum, and led an expedition to Little Sandhill Creek along the Red Deer River where they successfully discovered the only specimen of Parasaurolophus.
 In 1925 he led an expedition to Pleistocene deposits in Saskatchewan, before continuing on to Steveville where he discovered specimens of Lambeosaurus, Struthiomimus and Chasmosaurus.
 From 1927 onwards, Sternberg and his staff also exchanged fossil discoveries with other North American institutions including the Los Angeles County Museum of Natural History.
-In 1935 he rediscovered a specimen of Styracosaurus that he had excavated in 1913 and 1914, reuniting the skeleton with the skull at the Canadian Museum of Nature.
+In 1935, he rediscovered a specimen of Styracosaurus that he had excavated in 1913 and 1914, reuniting the skeleton with the skull at the Canadian Museum of Nature.
 Sternberg continued to work for the Royal Ontario Museum until his retirement in 1962 with the position of associate curator.
 He had led 21 expeditions mostly in western Canada and the US, considered a meticulous collector.
-He died in Toronto on 21 October 1976, a few months after his wife.
+He died in Toronto on October 21, 1976, a few months after his wife.
 They had no children.